Feludar Goendagiri: Commentary

-In this story, Feluda's age is 27, and Topshe's is exactly half of Feluda's i.e. 13 and a half.
+In this story, Feluda's age is 27, and Topshe's is exactly half of Feluda's at 13 and a half.

 This is the first of two stories of Feluda, that are set in Darjeeling.
 The other is Darjeeling Jomjomaat.

 Sandip Ray mentions Darjeeling as one of the favourite locations of his father, and thus Satyajit Ray's first movie made from original written screenplay, Kanchenjungha, as well as the first Feluda novel was based out of Darjeeling.

-In first 2 adventures of Feluda (Feludar Goendagiri-story and Badshahi Angti- novel), Topshe is mentioned as Feluda's maternal cousin.
-From 3rd story 'Koilash Chowdhuryr Pathor', he is confirmed as Feluda's paternal cousin.
-That's why in Feludar Goendagiri, Topshe's full name is Tapesh Ranjan Bose.
-It changes to Tapesh Ranjan Mitter later.
-In the story 'Ambarsen Antardhan Rohosyo', Feluda gives his little fan (Ambarsen's 10 years old niece Runa) an explanation regarding this issue.